We suggest Gold Coin and Red Marble Cipollini Onion as replacements

-This antique variety has flattened disk shaped bulbs with a mild sweet flavor.
+Italian Heirloom.
+This antique variety has flattened disk-shaped bulbs with a mild sweet flavor.
 It has a storage life of up to three months.
-A perfect size for kabobs, pickling and roasting.
-Roasting with balsamic vinegar really brings out its flavorful taste.
-150 seeds
+Perfect size for kabobs, pickling, and roasting.
+The roasting balsamic vinegar really brings out its flavorful taste.

 Harvest- Stop watering a week before harvesting.
-Pull out when tops fall over and skin develops.
-Cure them by drying them until the neck is dry, out of direct sunlight, in a warm area, and in single layer so air can circulate around them.
+Pull out when necks soften and start to fall over.
+Cure them in the sun for a few days then finish drying them out of direct sunlight, in a warm area, and in single layer so air can circulate around them until the neck is dry.
+Store in a cool dark place with 35-40ºF temperatures and 65-70% humidity.